-No adjustments are applied to data reported by Off-June reporters with employment of 20 or less.
+No adjustments were applied to data reported by Off-June reporters with employment of 20 or less.

 and Health care and social assistance

-(ANZSIC Divisions P and Q, respectively) are conceptually in scope of these analyses, QBIS does not collect information on sales and service income or other expenses for these ANZSIC divisions.
-Thus no adjustment has been applied to these data items for these industries.
+(ANZSIC Divisions P and Q, respectively) were conceptually in scope of these analyses, QBIS does not collect information on sales and service income or other expenses for these ANZSIC divisions.
+Thus no adjustment was applied to these data items for these industries.

 The estimates published in the 'Off-June Year adjusted estimates by ANZSIC subdivision' data cube were derived by the following process:

 Creating subdivision Off-June year factors

 - For each EAS ANZSIC subdivision in scope, subdivision Off-June year factors were determined for each data item and each of the Off-June year reporting types;

 - QBIS units with incorrectly reported or unrepresentative data in the ANZSIC subdivision were removed from the subdivision factors;